priceline-partner-network/api-documentation/src/guides/hotel/migration.md

-# Unified Express Path Guide
+# Unified Express Path Migration Guide

-Our Unified Express Path offers all of our world class hotel inventories from a single API request.
+Our new Unified Express Path now offers all of our world class hotel inventories from a single API request.

-Several features improve usability and enhance the variety and detail of the data supplied by our API endpoints.
+Several new features improve usability and enhance the variety and detail of the data now supplied by our API endpoints.

-While some of this functionality is optional, other elements are required in order to recognize and effectively market these amalgamated inventory types.
+While some of this new functionality is optional, other elements are required in order to recognize and effectively market these amalgamated inventory types.

+We hope this migration guide will provide a good starting point to explain these new opportunities.

+## Output Version

+This API update introduces a new output version (version 3) which can be used with the `Express.Results`, `Express.Contract`, and `Express.MultiContract` requests by passing the parameter `output_version=3`.

+This output version brings two main improvements, both of which are breaking changes from the previous implementation of the Express path.
+It will require some minor development to realize these benefits.

+1. **Consistency**
+   Object structures, data types, and hierarchies are now consistent between the `Express.Results`, `Express.Contract`, and `Express.MultiContract` requests.
+   Increased verbosity as requests are chained along the path will "fill in the blanks" rather than changing the output entirely.
+2. **Better Organization**
+   We now expose a consistent hierarchy of hotel and room data; a hotel possibly having multiple rooms, and a room possibly having multiple rates.
+   Not only will this consistent hierarchy be simpler to process, it will increase conversion by exposing more buying options earlier in the path.
+It also allows you to market our inventory more effectively by allowing your customers to compare pricing and feature options available, such as different cancellation policies and board options.

+More details on these are provided further in this document.

+We highly recommend you migrate to our enhanced new output structure and enjoy all of the benefits it delivers.

+**Note:** Passing `output_version=3` to the `Express.Results` call will apply the new output structure to all further requests in the path.
+You do not need to explicitly use the `output_version=3` parameter in the follow-up `Express.Contract` or `Express.MultiContract` request.
+The output version will be determined by the bundle unless explicitly requested.

+To prevent any future regressions (for example, if your Account Manager provides you with a new refid, it will be defaulted into the new output version and potentially not match your existing refids), it is recommended you start being explicit in your requests to `Express.Results`, `Express.Contract`, and `Express.MultiContract` by sending the `output_version=1` parameter to lock in the legacy response format.

+From there, we've left the migration path completely in your control.
+You may start sending `output_version=3` to any of these calls at any time to test the new format and migrate at your leisure.

 ## `json2` Format Style